mwpowellhtx/perils-of-npc/README.md

 model anemia.
 I am of the school of thought where I do tend to be extremely anemia-averse.
-I've experienced many projects in my career where this pattern has set in, and I've witnessed firsthand where concerns are duplicated and poorly maintained around the edges when core concerns could have been.
+I've experienced many projects in my career where this pattern has set in, and I've witnessed firsthand where concerns are duplicated and poorly maintained around the edges when core concerns could have been arrested and dealt with in a single spot.

 Any time I talk about the [Domain Model] (http://en.wikipedia.org/wiki/Domain_model), keyword "the" used generously